sorru94/astarte-device-sdk-zephyr/samples/astarte_app/README.md

 ### Configuration of secrets in ignored files

 Some of the data configured in the `prj.conf` files could be private.
-Data like wifi passwords or even the astarte credential secret could be configured in a `private.conf` file.
+Data like WiFi passwords or even the Astarte credential secret could be configured in a `private.conf` file.
-You can have a `private.conf` file in the [astarte_app](https://github.com/astarte-platform/astarte-device-sdk-zephyr/tree/master/samples/astarte_app).
+You can have a `private.conf` file in the [astarte_app](https://github.com/astarte-platform/astarte-device-sdk-zephyr/tree/master/samples/astarte_app) folder.
 This file is specified in the `.gitignore` and won't be committed.

 To configure your secrets you can add the following to `samples/astarte_app/private.conf`